richhell/finalproject-react-ts/README.md

 # Final Project for Promineo Tech's Front End Software Developer Bootcamp

-This project is a very basic react project for a bookstore that interacts with mockapi.io.
+This project is a very basic a bookstore that interacts with mockapi.io.
 A user can add books from the front page list to their cart.
 They can view their cart, and remove books from their cart.
 They can also view Upcoming titles.